FreeRTOS/FreeRTOS-Kernel/MISRA.md

 _Ref 11.5.3_

-- MISRA C:2012 Rule 11.5: void * is used in list macros for list item owner as these macros are used with tasks, timers and co-routines.
-Alighment is known to be fine as the type of the pointer stored and retrieved is the same.
+- MISRA C:2012 Rule 11.5: ` void * ` is used in list macros for list item owner as these macros are used with tasks, timers and co-routines.
+Alignment is known to be fine as the type of the pointer stored and retrieved is the same.

 _Ref 11.5.4_

-- MISRA C:2012 Rule 11.5: void * is used in a generic callback function prototype since this callback is for general use case.
+- MISRA C:2012 Rule 11.5: ` void * ` is used in a generic callback function prototype since
+        this callback is for general use case.
 Casting this pointer back to original type is safe.

 _Ref 11.5.5_

-- MISRA C:2012 Rule 11.5: void *  is converted into a pointer to uint8_t for ease of sizing, alignment and access.
+- MISRA C:2012 Rule 11.5: ` void * `  is converted into a pointer to uint8_t for ease of
+        sizing, alignment and access.